With Love, Katie.

 Your body is beautifully designed to keep you safe.
 When you’re under stress—whether it’s from rushing, overthinking, emotional pressure, or even hidden inflammation—your body releases cortisol, the main stress hormone.

 And as we know, a high cortisol level is not good.
-It can and will disrupt your sleep and sleep cycle, it will influence your progesterone and even estrogen level and will affect your gut health.
+It can and will disrupt your sleep and sleep cycle, it will influence your progesterone and even estrogen levels, and will affect your gut health.

 - have a nourishing breakfast after waking up